rjwthree/TIMSS_PIRLS/README.md

 The next section adjusts the scores linearly for age and recalculates the effect sizes from Cohen's d to GMDR.

 ## Standard Errors and Confidence Intervals
 Computing standard errors is the most computationally intensive procedure.
 The use of 75 jackknife zones, each subdivided into two groups — in combination with the five sets of plausible values — means that each effect size must be recalculated 750 times.
-The sampling variance and imputation variance are then calculated according to formulas described by 'Methods and Procedures in TIMSS 2015'.
+The sampling variance and imputation variance are then calculated according to procedures described by 'Methods and Procedures in TIMSS 2015' and 'Methods and Procedures in PIRLS 2016'.
 The sum of sampling and imputation variance is the total variance, and its square root is the standard error.
 The standard errors are then converted to 95% confidence intervals through typical methods, and the lower and upper bounds of these confidence intervals are recorded.

 The results are then summarized in a dataframe called 'Output' and written to the appropriate directory.